ettorni/sheertex/README.md

 ### Duration

-Time Spend: ~ 10 hours (3 hours to learn tailwind, 7 hours on formatting and setting up website in next.js)
+Time Spent: Approx. 10 hours (3 hours to learn tailwind, 7 hours on formatting and setting up website in next.js)